kiplongu/GitLab-Security-Essentials/Enable and Configure Dependency Scanning/README.md

 requests==2.27.1
 Enter an appropriate commit message (ex.
 Adding requirements file), set the Target Branch to main, and click the Commit changes button.

+# Task B. Enable Dependency Scanning
+The Dependency Scanner will traverse your project dependencies looking for security vulnerabilities.

+You’ll enable Dependency Scanning by including a GitLab-provided template in your CI/CD configuration file.
+You can do this manually, or you can use the GitLab GUI to make a merge request that does it for you.
+Since you used the manual technique to enable SAST, Secret Detection, and DAST in the last lab, use the GUI to enable Dependency Scanning in this lab.

+Navigate to Secure > Security configuration.

+In the Dependency Scanning pane, click Configure with a merge request.
+This does 3 things for you:

+Creates a new branch
+Adds a commit to the branch which edits your CI/CD configuration file to enable Dependency Scanning Redirects you to a page for creating an MR for that branch On the merge request (MR) creation page, leave all fields at their default values and click the Create merge request button.
+You will be redirected to the details page for the MR that you just created.

+In the middle of the page, find the notification that a pipeline is running on the MR’s branch.

+It could take a few minutes for the pipeline to finish, even if you’ve disabled scans from the previous lab.
+Do not click Auto-merge button since that can lead to unexpected behavior.
+Wait for the pipeline to finish.
+You can watch it by navigating to Build > Pipelines or clicking on the pipeline number in the merge request.
+After the pipeline has finished, click the Merge button in the MR. You might need to refresh the page to see this button.

+Navigate to Code > Repository and open .gitlab-ci.yml.
+Notice that the MR has added documentation at the top, reformatted the file, and added a Dependency Scanning template in the include: section.